 With SCIM and JIT Provisioning , integrate with various types of Identity Sources streamlines the creation, updation, onboarding, and offboarding process. miniOrange interacts directly with identity sources, improving the security by setting up access controls based on data received by the identity source, such as a person's department and profile.

 Manage group-based password policies and allow users to self-service password resets with miniOrange, reducing the burden on your IT helpdesk.

 Try to reduce your dependency on AD and LDAP.
-Migrate to the cloud directory and store multiple users, with distinct categories such as Partners, Suppliers, and End Users.
+Migrate to the cloud directory and store unlimited users, with distinct categories such as Partners, Suppliers, and End Users.
 On top of that, each user and user group can have their own set of custom attributes, credentials, and app allocations.

 Acquire real-time system logs with Cloud Directory setup to troubleshoot and address any security issues that may arise.You can also use pre-built reports to examine how end customers navigate and use apps and services.
 You may easily download or export your data to CSV or use an API to access it.